 Hospitality group aiming to replicate success of concepts

-The project is a collaboration between Rice, St. Pete’s Jeff Knight, and the Ohio-based Forward Hospitality Group.
-Knight – whose company owns Jannus Live and several other spots around St. Pete – is also working with Forward Hospitality Group to open Goodnight John Boy, a ‘70s-themed bar expected to open later this year in the former home of Ringside Café at 201 Central Avenue.
+The project is a collaboration between Rice and the Ohio-based Forward Hospitality Group.
+Forward Hospitality Group is also working to open Goodnight John Boy, a ‘70s-themed bar expected to open later this year in the former home of Ringside Café at 201 Central Avenue.
 That concept is also currently open in Ohio.

 Welcome to the Farm is expected to be open late on weekends, and the bar menu from the Ohio location offers a good indication of what to expect from the drinks program here in St. Pete.
 Nearly 100 varieties of whiskey are available, as well as domestic and local draft beer, mimosa towers, and shareable bucket cocktails such as the Cowboy Crush margarita.